-It was an early conceptualization of a revolutionary idea, which he later worked into a commercial version.
-And so, the world's first capsule hotel was born.
+It was an early conceptualization of a revolutionary idea, which he later developed into a commercial version.
+Thus, the world's first capsule hotel was born.

-Sorry ladies, this accommodation is for men only.
-While many modern capsule hotels are co-ed, the original Capsule Inn Osaka – located in Japan – was intended for use by business people, and the tradition remains.
+Sorry, ladies.
+This accommodation is for men only.
+While many modern capsule hotels are co-ed, the original Capsule Inn Osaka in Japan was intended for businessmen, and the tradition remains.
 So, men, you may wonder, what exactly is a capsule hotel?

 Well, they’re certainly not for the claustrophobic.
 The “wide” capsules are just 6.5 feet by 3 feet and just 2.5 feet high.
 These capsules also include small TVs, a light, an alarm clock, and outlets.